wojciechszmelczerczyk/login-page-ui-tests/docs/login/unsuccessful.md

 1. Visit the login page.
 2. Enter invalid credentials.
 3. Click the Log In button.
-4. Verify that the "Invalid username/password" validation error message is shown.
+4. Verify that the `Invalid username/password` validation error message is shown.

 ## Expected result